- About every other chapter in Heavy Rain qualifies, but to be short:

-The first chapter is a slow, plodding piece about a birthday party.
-Ethan plays with his kids, designs a house, all that stuff.
-Then the second chapter starts with JAYSOOOOON! dissapearing in a mall, only to be run over by a car right after Ethan finds him.
-The next chapter is two years later, with Ethan a dispondant wreck, Shaun almost totally unresponsive, and the entire world going from bright and happy to grim and crumbling.
+- The first chapter is a slow, plodding piece about a birthday party.
+Ethan plays with his kids, designs a house, all that stuff (albeit with a very depressing, introspective piece of music playing in the background, giving the whole chapter an ominous tone).
+Then the second chapter starts with JAYSOOOOON! disappearing in a mall, only to be run over by a car right after Ethan finds him.
+The next chapter is two years later, with Ethan a despondent wreck, Shaun almost totally unresponsive, and the entire world going from bright and happy to grim and crumbling.
 A very effective use of Mood Whiplash.

-Related to the above, "I feel nothing but contempt for you, Scott.
+- Related to the above, "I feel nothing but contempt for you, Scott.
 Nothing but contempt."
 Turns someone who's already queen of the Woobies into an even bigger one.
-All the worse if, like me, you played through the first time making Scott the nicest guy possible and shipping him with Lauren.
-Augh, that Player Punch...